PRBonn/visual-crop-row-navigation/README.md

 ## Build and Run *agribot_visualservoing* package
-To launch the *agribot_visualservoing* simply run:
+To launch the *agribot_visualservoing* simply follow these steps:
 1. clone the package into your catkin_ws,
 ```bash
 cd ~/catkin_ws/src